-The provisions in Part VA and Part VB of the Copyright Act allow the University to copy and communicate works, published editions and broadcasts for educational purposes without needing to seek permission from the copyright owner.
+The provisions under s113P of the Copyright Act allow the University to copy and communicate works, published editions and broadcasts for educational purposes without needing to seek permission from the copyright owner.
 The University pays an annual fee to the relevant collecting societies for the right to use these statutory licences.
 There are various limitations and conditions relating to what type of material the licences cover, how you can use the material, and the amount you can use.

 The following requirements apply to both licences:

 - the use must be for educational purposes;

 - access is restricted to Flinders staff and students;

 The licence allows the University to record, reproduce, perform and communicate radio and television broadcasts for educational purposes.
 This applies to broadcasts from Australia and countries which are signatory to the Rome Convention.

 The provision is very flexible and there are no limitations regarding:

 - the source of the broadcast, e.g. it could be free-to-air, pay or satellite, or a podcast of a broadcast;

 - the amount copied, e.g. you can copy a segment, an episode or an entire series;

 - the format of the copy, e.g. you can make a copy in a CD, DVD, MP3, or MP4 format;